 While there may not be any external signs of it in your company, you cannot afford to ignore the possibility.
 Neither can you afford to get it wrong.
 While stopping an embezzlement is important, so is getting some of your money back.
 If you ARE being embezzled, you need to know that before your embezzler lawyers up.

 You could appeal to external CPAs and auditors for help, but they'd likely say that lacking any real indications of embezzlement, an audit would cost you big bucks with only a 5% chance of finding anything.
-This is NOT an impossible situation.
-YOU can find the "indications" yourself.
-And you CAN do it even if you don't know a thing about bookkeeping.
-"How to Detect Embezzlement on the QT" will show you what to do and how to do it.

 Please recommend this page to your boss.